webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Frost-Touch.md

 ---
 aliases:
 - Frost Touch
 tags:
-  - Abilities
+- Compendium/CSRD/en/Rules/Abilities
-  - Abilitiesction
+- Ability
-  - Abilitiesnabler
+- Ability/ACTION
-type:
+- Ability/Cost/1
-  - Action for touch
+- Ability/Tier/Low
-  - Enabler for weapon
+- Ability/Pool/Intellect
-cost: 1 Intellect (Action); Enabler (Weapon)
+- Ability/Categories/Special-Attack
 ---

-# Frost Touch
+## Frost Touch

-**Cost**: 1 Intellect point (Action); Enabler (Weapon) **Type**: Action (for touch); Enabler (for weapon)
+>1  Intellect

 Your hands become so cold that the next time you touch a creature, you inflict 3 points of damage.
 Alternatively, you can use this ability on a weapon, and for ten minutes, it inflicts 1 additional point of damage from the cold.
+Action for touch; enabler for weapon.